-- The Goldwyn School official social media channels are: TBC - List details e.g. Twitter link, Facebook page link, YouTube channel link. - Official use of social media sites by the school will only take place with clear educational or community engagement objectives with specific intended outcomes e.g. increasing parental engagement. - Official use of social media sites as communication tools will be risk assessed and formally approved by the Principal/Vice-Principal/Head of Centre. - Official school social media channels will be set up as distinct and dedicated social media site or account for educational or engagement purposes. - Staff will use school provided email addresses to register for and manage any official approved social media channels.
+- Official use of social media sites by the school will only take place with clear educational or community engagement objectives with specific intended outcomes e.g. increasing parental engagement. - Official use of social media sites as communication tools will be risk assessed and formally approved by the Principal. - Official school social media channels will be set up as distinct and dedicated social media site or account for educational or engagement purposes. - Staff will use school provided email addresses to register for and manage any official approved social media channels. - Members of staff running official social media channels will sign a specific Acceptable Use Policy (AUP) to ensure they are aware of the required behaviours and expectations of use and to ensure that sites are used safely, responsibly and in accordance with local and national guidance and legislation.

-- Members of staff running official social media channels will sign a specific Acceptable Use Policy (AUP) to ensure they are aware of the required behaviours and expectations of use and to ensure that sites are used safely, responsibly and in accordance with local and national guidance and legislation. - All communication on official social media platforms will be clear, transparent and open to scrutiny. - Any online publication on official social media sites will comply with legal requirements including the Data Protection Act 1998, right to privacy conferred by the Human Rights Act 1998, or similar duty to protect private information and will not breach any common law duty of confidentiality, copyright etc. - Official social media use will be in line with existing policies including anti-bullying and child protection. - Images or videos of children will only be shared on official social media sites/channels in accordance with the image use policy. - Information about safe and responsible use of social media channels will be communicated clearly and regularly to all members of the community. - Official social media sites, blogs or wikis will be suitably protected (e.g. password protected) and where possible/appropriate, run and/or linked to from the school/setting website and take place with written approval from the Leadership Team. - Leadership staff must be aware of account information and relevant details for social media channels in case of emergency, such as staff absence. - Parents/Carers and students will be informed of any official social media use, along with expectations for safe use and I action taken to safeguard the community. - Public communications on behalf of the school/setting will, where possible, be read and agreed by at least one other colleague. - Official social media channels will link back to the school/setting website and/or Acceptable Use Policy to demonstrate that the account is official. - The school/setting will ensure that any official social media use does not exclude members of the community who are unable or unwilling to use social media channels.
+- All communication on official social media platforms will be clear, transparent and open to scrutiny. - Any online publication on official social media sites will comply with legal requirements including the Data Protection Act 1998, right to privacy conferred by the Human Rights Act 1998, or similar duty to protect private information and will not breach any common law duty of confidentiality, copyright etc. - Official social media use will be in line with existing policies including anti-bullying and child protection. - Images or videos of children will only be shared on official social media sites/channels in accordance with the image use policy. - Information about safe and responsible use of social media channels will be communicated clearly and regularly to all members of the community. - Official social media sites, blogs or wikis will be suitably protected (e.g. password protected) and where possible/appropriate, run and/or linked to from the school/setting website and take place with written approval from the Leadership Team. - Leadership staff must be aware of account information and relevant details for social media channels in case of emergency, such as staff absence. - Parents/Carers and students will be informed of any official social media use, along with expectations for safe use and I action taken to safeguard the community. - Public communications on behalf of the school/setting will, where possible, be read and agreed by at least one other colleague. - Official social media channels will link back to the school/setting website and/or Acceptable Use Policy to demonstrate that the account is official. - The school/setting will ensure that any official social media use does not exclude members of the community who are unable or unwilling to use social media channels.